 Many shades of balloon flowers are available such as white, pink & blue.
 Blue is the most common.

 If you are looking for hanging flower plants, then Amaranthus is the one you should go for.
 These lovely tassel-like blossoms would look great in arrangements not only fresh-cut but also dried.

 You can grow them in partial sunlight or full sun too.

 Sunflowers usually peak in mid-summer, but they will keep blooming up even in winters & autumn.
 You can harvest them when the seeds start getting brown, or when the back of the seed cover turns yellow.

-Written by: Sachin Ahirwar
+Originally written by: Sachin Ahirwar